Lachiecodes/Active-Directory/README.md

 ## Introduction
 In today's digital landscape, establishing a robust network infrastructure is essential for organizations to ensure seamless operations and effective resource management.
 One critical component of such infrastructure is an Active Directory (AD) environment, which provides centralized authentication, authorization, and network management capabilities.

 For this project, VMware was utilized to create an integrated environment that consisted of a Windows Server 2019 Virtual Machine (VM) serving as the Domain Controller (DC) with Active Directory (AD) service.
 A custom PowerShell script was then executed to populate AD with approximately 1000 fictional users.
-I then created two VMs to act as clients on the AD server, one with Windows 10 Pro and the other with Linux Ubuntu LTS 22.04.4, which where integrated into the AD internal network as CLIENT1 and CLIENT2 respectively.
+I then created two VMs to act as clients on the AD server, one with Windows 10 Pro and the other with Linux Ubuntu 22.04.4 LTS, which where integrated into the AD internal network as CLIENT1 and CLIENT2 respectively.

 ## Technologies and Components Utilized:
 - Active Directory